Seemba-Gaming/docs/source/index.html.md

 }
 ```
 ### I already have Deep Linking integrated in my project
-In this case, we assume that you already have the file ProcessDeepLinkMngr.cs.
+In this case, we assume that you already have the file **ProcessDeepLinkMngr.cs**.
 You just need to add this line in the **onDeepLinkActivated** method :

 <code>Seemba.Get.OnDeepLinkActivated(url);</code>